DanielSvub/anytype/README.md

 ```

 ### Export
-- `String() string` - exports the list to a JSON string,
+- `String() string` - exports the list into a JSON string,
 ```go
 fmt.Println(list.String())
 ```

-- `FormatString(indent int) string` - exports the list to a well-arranged JSON string with the given indentation,
+- `FormatString(indent int) string` - exports the list into a well-arranged JSON string with the given indentation,
 ```go
 fmt.Println(list.FormatString(4))
 ```

-- `Slice() []any` - exports the list to a Go slice,
+- `Slice() []any` - exports the list into a Go slice,
 ```go
 var slice []any
 slice = list.Slice()
 ```

-- export to type-specific slices - panics if the list is not homogeneous,
+- export into type-specific slices - panics if the list is not homogeneous,
 ```go
 var objects []anytype.Object
 objects = list.ObjectSlice()